tonyx/Sharpino/README.md

 - GDPR: Overwrite/clear/reset snapshots and events in case a user asks to delete their data.
 - EventStore is based on PostgreSQL to store events and snapshots.
 - SQLTemplates: scripts to create tables for events and snapshots for any aggregate/context and format (bytea or text/JSON).
-- Optimistic lock based on event_id: Checking the available position to store new events on the basis of the event_id eventnt_id used to execute the command and passed by the command handler to the event store (if matches fails no events are stored).
+- Optimistic lock based on event_id: Checking the available position to store new events on the basis of the event_id used to execute the command and passed by the command handler to the event store (if matches fails no events are stored).
 - In-memory event store: an in-memory cache of events and snapshots that can be used to speed up the tests.
 - JSON or binary serialization for events and snapshots.
 The serialization mechanism is up to the user.
 The examples included use FsPickler to serialize/deserialize events and snapshots in binary or JSON.
 The JSON fields are plain text fields on the DB.
 They could be JSON or JSONB fields (with no significant advantages - and a little overhead - as there is no querying on the JSON fields).
 - Evolving/refactoring aggregates by keeping backward snapshot read compatibility with upcasting.